simonambridge/RTFAP2/README.md

 ```
 $ mvn jetty:run
 ```
-To bind to a specific interface other than localhost use:
+To bind to a specific interface or port other than localhost and the default of 8080 use:
 ```
-$ mvn jetty:run -DcontactPoints=<server IP address>
+$ mvn jetty:run -DcontactPoints=<server IP address> -Djetty.port=<port number>
 ```
-For example - to run on a server with an IP of 10.0.0.4 and persist the web service after logging out use:
+For example - to run on a server with an IP of 10.0.0.4 and run the service on port 7001, and persist the web service after logging out use:
 ```
-$ nohup mvn jetty:run -DcontactPoints=10.0.0.4 &
+$ nohup mvn jetty:run -DcontactPoints=10.0.0.4 -Djetty.port=7001 &
 ```

+At this point you will be able to run the solr queries shown below.

 The queries demonstrate the use of both straightforward CQL and CQL-Solr.
 This can be seen in TransactionsDao.java:
 - CQL queries bind the individual parameters passed from the web interface